Georg, Prince of Saxe-Meiningen: Biography

 He was born in Kassel as the eldest son of Prince Frederick Johann of Saxe-Meiningen (1861-1914) and Countess Adelaide of Lippe-Biesterfeld (1870–1948).
 His father was a son of Georg II, Duke of Saxe-Meiningen and his mother a daughter of Count Ernst of Lippe-Biesterfeld.
-Georg studied law at the Universities of Munich and Jena.
+Georg studied law at the Ludwig-Maximilians-Universität München and the University of Jena.

 Georg suspended his studies to serve in World War I and saw action as a captain in a cavalry regiment.
 His uncle Bernhard III abdicated on 10 November 1918 following the German Revolution as the German monarchies were abolished.
 After the war he resumed his law studies and for a time served as a substitute judge for the town of Hildburghausen in the Free State of Thuringia.
 On 1 May 1933 he joined the Nazis, becoming NSDAP member (# 2.594.794).

 After the death of his uncle Ernst on 29 December 1941, Georg succeeded to the headship of the house of Saxe-Meiningen and assumed the title of Duke of Saxe-Meiningen and style Georg III.

 Georg and his family were expropriated without compensation in 1945.
 Georg, who served as a major in the Wehrmacht died in the Russian prisoner of war camp near Cherepovets (Tscherepowetz in German) in Northern Russia.
 His heir was his second and only surviving son Prince Frederick Alfred who renounced the succession, being a monk in 1953, allowing it to pass to his uncle Bernhard.